NeLy-EPFL/twoppp/README.md

 If you want to run the entire processing pipeline in one go, look at the run_processing_pipeline_local.py script.

-**NEW: checkout the new interface to automatically run the entire pipeline or subsets of it on multiple flies in twoppp/run**
+**NEW: checkout the new interface to automatically run the entire pipeline or subsets of it on multiple flies [here](twoppp/run/README.md):**

 Installation instructions:
 1. Create conda environment and install required packages according to their respective install instructions: